Practical Training

 History of Book Structures Practicum

 This in-depth, four-week summer course provides an overview to the history and materials of bookbinding through detailed practice and study of selected historical binding structures and techniques.
-Mellon library and archive students gain a thorough understanding of bookbinding construction through all historical periods by practicing methods of sewing, spine shaping, covering, endbanding and binding in boards of several broad binding types.
+Students gain a thorough understanding of bookbinding construction through all historical periods by practicing methods of sewing, spine shaping, covering, endbanding and binding in boards of several broad binding types.